Nakiri vs Santoku: Japanese Vegetable Knives

 The best nakiri knives have blades that are roughly 5-7 inches in length and due to their thin blades are light weight and easy to use.
 Their flat, dual edge blade is perfect for using a chopping technique and the handle gives plenty of room for your fingers so your knuckles don’t hit the cutting board.

-Best Nakiri Knife – Shun Classic 5″ Nakiri Knife
+Nakiri Knife Example – Shun Classic 5″ Nakiri Knife

 Nakiri Knife Review

 One of our favorite nakiri knives is the Shun Classic.
 Made from VG-10 Japanese Super Steel and wrapped in 32 layers of Damascus steel, it’s both high performance and beautiful at the same time.
 This knife is hand made in Japan by skilled artisans at Shun Cutlery and carries their popular lifetime warranty.

 This amazing knife has terrific customer feedback and regularly gets great reviews online.
 Shun knives are some of the most popular Japanese knives available in the United States.
 They are hand-made with top materials, and while not the lowest cost option, are affordable when compared to other high-end Japanese knife manufacturers.

 Similar to a Japanese nakiri knife, a santoku works well chopping vegetables, however it’s not limited to this task.
 As you might have seen in our previously published santoku knife buying guide, they are perfect for slicing, dicing, and chopping veggies as well as proteins like meat or fish.

 Just like the nakiri, santokus often come in blade lengths between 5-7 inches and they use flat, thin blades.
 They are starting to morph into more of a rock-chopper as their design matures in the Western part of the world.
 You can read more about this in our Santuku vs Chef’s Knife article.